taniyakhangura/taniyakhangura.github.io/_posts/2019-11-09-this-is-a-test.md

   analyzing the news, and sharing some personal work.
 Also, using a limited colour palette (pastels) and simple design was important to me to show a sleek look.

+  I also used fonts that complement one another choosing a serif font like Playfair Display and a sans serif font like Brandon Grotesque.
 tags: ''
 ---
 As a side project, and a hobby, I decided to start a blog to document my thoughts on fashion trends, news, and some poems I wrote.
 Some people create YouTube videos, some people create online zines, and some people write blogs about their interests and passions.